Privacy at NMSU

 Role and Responsibility of NMSU’s Chief Privacy Officer

 NMSU IT Compliance Officer was appointed by the NMSU Chancellor to the position of New Mexico State University system’s Chief Privacy Officer (CPO) on November 28, 2017.
-Refer to the chancellor appointment letter for more details.
+Refer to the initial and official chancellor appointment letter for more details.
+Letter of continued reappointment by Chancellor Arvizu.

 - This article from the Chief Information Officer (CIO) Magazine provides 5 reasons for hiring a Chief Privacy Officer – 5 reasons to hire a chief privacy officer (CPO).
 My job as the CPO is to focus on addressing the 5 reasons.